 The World Heritage Torre de Belém is the city's most photographed landmark along with the marvellous Mosteiro dos Jerónimos; built in memory of Vasco da Gama’s successful journey to India, should top your list of must-see monuments.

 The historic Alfama district, below the Castelo de São Jorge, is a maze of medieval streets offering incredible views from three of the seven hills of Lisbon.
 The best way to get there is by tram from Baixa.
 With parts dating back to the 5th century, the Moorish-built Lisbon Castle is a top attraction both for its colourful history and its sensational views.
-Two funiculars provide transport up the city’s steep hills; don’t miss the ruins of the 14th century Carmo Monastery when you get to the top.
+Two funiculars provide transport up the city’s steep hills; don’t miss the ruins of the 14th century Convento do Carmo when you get to the top.

 The historical neighbourhoods of central Lisbon are perfect for visitors to the Portuguese capital to experience for themselves.
 The Bairro Alto is one of the most characterful and attractive neighbourhoods in the city, boasting boutiques and bars and is a place where people meet in an eclectic and multicultural atmosphere.
 From Bairro Alto, stroll down to Chiado, an area of iconic cafés including “A Brasileira”, art schools, and theatres.